kupl/AlphaRegexPublic/README.md

 ## Paper
 AlphaRegex performs over- and under approximations of partial regular expressions to accelerate the speed.
-For the more details, please refer to our GPCE '16 paper "Synthesizing Regular Expressions from Examples for Introductory Automata Assignments".
+For the more details, please refer to our GPCE '16 paper ```Synthesizing Regular Expressions from Examples for Introductory Automata Assignments```.
 Please cite our paper if you find our work is intriguing.

 ## How to build